Ensembl/ensembl-genes-nf/README.md

 |                  |  <gca>,<taxon_id>  |

 #### `--enscode`
-Path to the root directory containing the Perl repositories
+Path to the root directory containing the Perl repositories (ensembl-analysis)

 #### `--outDir`
 Path to the directory where to store the results of the pipeline